roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 [Realm Razer][1]

 , a card which I grossly underestimated before, not playing it in my prerelease pool.
-It&#8217;s basically Armageddon + body; as soon as you have any sort of creature advantage you just play it out.
+It&'s basically Armageddon + body; as soon as you have any sort of creature advantage you just play it out.
 I actually boarded in the 3rd obelisk for game 3 to make it easier to recover from his bomb.
 I also played aggressively with both creatures and removal so that he neved had a creature advantage.
-At the end of the game, he did have the Realm Razer in hand but couldn&#8217;t play it because he was behind by around 4 creatures to one.
+At the end of the game, he did have the Realm Razer in hand but couldn&'t play it because he was behind by around 4 creatures to one.

 **